LCAV/dsp-labs/docs/chapters/4/granular_synthesis/2/implementation.md

 certainly not the only approach but one we hope will help you for this exercise and for future real-time implementations.

-Start off by creating an empty `utils.py` file inside a new directory for the granular synthesis effect.
-We will be using this file to place useful utility functions.
+Start off by copying the `utils.py` file from the [repository](https://github.com/LCAV/dsp-labs/tree/master/scripts/granular_synthesis) into a new directory for the granular synthesis effect.
+There are a few incomplete functions which we will complete down below.

 ## <a id="mips"></a>Save the MIPS!